 [Update February 2012: A New York Times article says sex scandals are common in the world of yoga, and it mentions the Kripalu scandal.
 Another article mentions a scandal at the Shaolin Temple in China.
 A third article mentions a scandal in the Bikram school of yoga.
+A fourth mentions a scandal at the Shambhala organization.
 “In 1995, sex between students and teachers became so prevalent that the California Yoga Teachers Association deplored it as immoral and called for high standards.”
 Yoga began as a “sex cult.”
 “Hatha yoga — the parent of the styles now practiced around the globe — began as a branch of Tantra....
 The rites of Tantric cults, while often steeped in symbolism, could also include group and individual sex.”]

 I recently stumbled across a book by David Brooks called Bobos in Paradise: The New Upper Class and How They Got There, which was published in 2000.
 The cover tells us that Bobo means Bourgeois Bohemian.
 Brooks argues that the new upper class is a blend of bourgeois and bohemian.